dtudk/pythonsupport-page/docs/learn-more/vscode.rst

 .. card::

-    Once you've created a python file you need to select your interpreter.
+    Once you've created a Python file you need to select your interpreter.
 In short, the interpreter is the version of Python that you use to execute your code.

     .. tab-set::

         .. tab-item:: Windows

             1. Press "CTRL" + "Shift" +"p"
-            2. type "Python: Select Interpreter" and press once this shows up under the options
+            2. Type "Python: Select Interpreter" and press once this shows up under the options

             .. image:: images/VScode_windows2.png
                         :width: 450
                         :align: center
                         :alt: IDLE Shell

-            3. Choose the option similar to "Python 3.11.5 ('base')" (You may have a different version of Python on your own PC)
+            3. Choose the option similar to "Python 3.11.5 ('base')".
+You may have a different version of Python on your own PC.